Chart Color Schemes

 Health performance in Florey is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Florey faces significant health challenges, with common health conditions prevalent among both younger and older age cohorts.
-Approximately 54% of Florey's total population (~2,543 people) have private health cover, compared to 57.1% in the Australian Capital Territory.
+Florey faces significant health challenges, with common health conditions somewhat prevalent across both younger and older age cohorts.
+The rate of private health cover is fairly high at approximately 54% of the total population (~2,543 people), compared to 57.7% across Australian Capital Territory.

-Mental health issues and asthma are the most common medical conditions in Florey, affecting 9.3 and 8.8% of residents respectively.
-About 65.5% of residents declare themselves completely clear of medical ailments, compared to 68.1% across the Australian Capital Territory.
-Around 19.4% of Florey's residents are aged 65 and over (913 people), which is higher than the 15.3% in the Australian Capital Territory.
+The most common medical conditions in the area are mental health issues and asthma, impacting 9.3% and 8.8% of residents respectively.
+Meanwhile, 65.5% of residents declare themselves completely clear of medical ailments, compared to 68.1% across Australian Capital Territory.
+The area has 19.4% of residents aged 65 and over (913 people), which is higher than the 15.3% in Australian Capital Territory.
 This aligns broadly with the general population's health profile.

 Frequently Asked Questions - Health